Assistant Professor of Management

-Research Interests: motivation, behavioral ethics, power and status, competition
+Research Interests: motivation, behavioral ethics, adversity

-In this vein, he conducts research in two major areas: employee motivation and behavioral ethics.
+In this vein, the majority of his research is conducted in the realm of two major areas: motivation and behavioral ethics.
 His first stream of research, motivation, examines how individuals’ relationships with others impacts their motivation in organizations, with a primary focus on how being perceived as an underdog can influence the energy and effort that employees are willing to invest into their work.
 His second research area, behavioral ethics, examines the processes by which leaders’ and coworkers’ actions motivate employees to engage in behaviors that are aimed at improving organizational functioning, such as citizenship and reporting unethical conduct.
-As such, whereas much existing theory and research places a strong emphasis on individuals’ cognitions or organizational and task structures in driving employee motivation, Professor Nurmohamed's research elucidates a social perspective on motivation by focusing on how employees’ relationships with others can enhance or reduce their motivation at the workplace.
+As such, whereas much existing theory and research places a strong emphasis on individuals’ cognitions or organizational and task structures in driving employee motivation, Professor Nurmohamed's research elucidates a social perspective by understanding how employees' develop and find success when they encounter adversity or negative reactions from others.